Exawind/openturbine/docs/sphinx/user/floating_platform.rst

         .SetMooringLineFairleadPosition(2, {20.43, 35.39, -14.})
         .SetMooringLineAnchorPosition(2, {52.73, 91.34, -58.4});

-When done, call the ``.Build()`` function to generate all of OpenTurbine's data structures and create the interface itself.
+When done, call the ``.Build()`` function to generate all of Kynema's data structures and create the interface itself.

 .. code-block:: cpp